alloveras/LS_Allegro/README.md

   >git clone https://github.com/alloveras/LS_Allegro.git

-  2. Copy the LS_allegro.c and LS_allegro.h files to your videogame project.
+  2. Copy the "LS_allegro.c" and "LS_allegro.h" files to your videogame project.

   3.Add the following flags to the compiler linker